-I remember the sheer satisfaction I’d felt when I first learned this grammar structure.
+I remember how happy I was to learn this grammar structure.
 I’d been extremely eager to learn it because it kept coming up in the videos I was watching.
 Variety shows, movies, drama – it seemed at least a quarter of the sentences ended with ~는 것 같다.
 I was certain that using it in conversations would help me sound a lot more natural, and it seems that I was right.

 To this day, it is still one of my favourite grammar structures in Korean.
 It’s incredibly versatile – you can use it for so many things: